nguyendviet/magic-square/README.md

 ## Python

-Here, to make things simple, I just have a single test file and you can execute it with:
+Here, to keep things simple, I just have a single test file and you can execute it with:
 ```bash
 $ python3 test_solution.py
 ```

 ## JavaScript

-You can use `mocha` and `chai` to do your unit tests.
-Here, to make things simple, I just import functions into a test file and you can execute it with:
+Here, to keep things simple, I just have a single test file and you can execute it with:
 ```bash
 $ node solution.test.js
 ```